Cash Basis Accounting for Small Businesses: A Complete Guide

 • Income Statement: Shows revenue when cash is received and expenses when cash is paid.

 • Balance Sheet: Primarily reflects cash on hand and settled liabilities.
+It doesn’t include accounts receivable (money owed to you) or accounts payable (money you owe to others).

 Tax Implications of Cash Basis Accounting